History of Recessions in the United States

 Causes, Length, GDP, and Unemployment Rates

 The history of recessions in the United States since the Great Depression show they are a natural, though painful, part of the business cycle.
-The National Bureau of Economic Research defines when a recession starts.
-The Bureau of Economic Analysis measures recessions using gross domestic product.
+The National Bureau of Economic Research determines when a recession starts and ends.

-That's because GDP continued to fall until it reached -11.6 percent in 1946.
+This recession lasted eight months from February to October 1945.
+It felt like it lasted longer.
+GDP continued falling until it reached -11.6 percent in 1946.
 This was a natural result of the demobilization from World War II.
 That happened when the huge demand for military weapons fell off.
 Government spending dropped, although business spending was robust.

 This 11-month recession began in November 1948.
 It lasted until October 1949, when unemployment reached a peak of 7.9 percent.
 It was a mild adjustment as the economy continued adapting to peacetime production.

 This recession lasted 10 months from July 1953 to May 1954.
 It resulted from the demobilization after the Korean War.